 Here’s an example from Alexander Keith’s Brewery and how they used sidewalk chalk to promote their business:

 Can you explain what your business does and why it’s helpful in 20-30 seconds?
-If someone asks you, you need to make sure you have a great hook to pull them in.
+If someone asks you, you must ensure you have a great hook to pull them in.

 Craft your elevator pitch so if someone asks you what you do or what kind of products you have, you’ll be able to answer clearly and confidently.

-Below is an example of a 30-second elevator pitch from Ladders:
+Below is an example of a 30-second elevator pitch from Indeed‘s Career Guide:

-Similar to online reviews, personal reviews are very important.
-In fact, 92% of consumers trust referrals from people they know.
+Similar to online reviews, personal reviews are critical.
+92% of consumers trust referrals from people they know.

-Partnering with similar companies or blogs can help you make connections to others in your industry, just make sure they aren’t a direct competitor.
+Partnering with similar companies or blogs can help you connect to others in your industry; just make sure they aren’t a direct competitor.